-With the theme embracing innovation and communication skills, the winner of this year’s Royal Welsh Agricultural Society’s Dr Emrys Evans Award is Mr Jim Ellis, Llwyndyrus Farm, Y Ffor, Pwllheli.
+With a theme of marketing, the winner of this year’s Royal Welsh Agricultural Society’s Dr Emrys Evans Award is Mr Scott Davies, Hilltop Honey Limited, from Newtown, Powys.

-This year there were six candidates for the award, kindly sponsored by Mrs Mair Evans, all of whom were assessed on their skills in how they have embraced innovation and the use of communication skills.
+This year there were nine candidates for the award, kindly sponsored by Mrs Mair Evans, all of whom were assessed on their proficiency in marketing, wholesaling or retailing their own produce.

 The 2019 Dr Emrys Evans Award winner is Scott Davies of Hilltop Honey, Newtown, Powys.
 Photo provided by Development Bank of Wales.